Commands and gestures that replace the home button

 How to turn off True Tone: True Tone is Apple's screen technology that lets the display automatically adapt to ambient lighting to make colours appear consistent in different environments.
 It's a great bit of tech, but if you want to turn it off to go Settings > Display & Brightness > Toggle True Tone on or off, depending on your preference.

-How to check the password of your favourite services or websites: There is a new feature in iOS 11 that allows you to check your stored passwords in iCloud.
-Go to Settings > Accounts & Passwords > App & Website Passwords.
+How to check the password of your favourite services or websites: Go to Settings > Accounts & Passwords > App & Website Passwords.
 If Face ID is turned on it will unlock when you look at the iPhone X, otherwise you can use your Passcode.

-How to turn off Do Not Disturb while driving: Apple by default in iOS 11 has turned on a new feature called Do Not Disturb while driving to attempt to stop you using your phone while you drive.
-It's good, but you might want to turn it off if you are the passenger, or you are on a train - it can't tell the difference.
+How to turn off Do Not Disturb while driving: Do Not Disturb while driving is good, but you might want to turn it off if you are the passenger, or you are on a train - it can't tell the difference.

 To turn it off, go to Settings > Do Not Disturb > Activate.
 You can then choose to have it always turn on, only when connected to car Bluetooth, or Manually when you say so via the Control Centre.